sakaki-/gentoo-on-rpi-64bit/README.md

 > If the edges of the desktop appear "clipped" by your display (this mostly happens when using HDMI TVs), issue `sudo mousepad /boot/config.txt`, comment out the line `disable_overscan=1` (so it reads instead `#disable_overscan=1`), save the file, and then reboot (from v1.3.1, you can also enable and configure overscan via the <kbd>Rpi Config Tool</kbd>, as noted above).
 Please note that with modern boot firmware, [overscan is ignored](https://github.com/raspberrypi/linux/issues/3059#issuecomment-510108535) if a DMT mode is set.

+> Tip: if you'd like to set up a persistent dual-monitor setup on an RPi4, please see my short tutorial on this project's open wiki [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Set-Up-Dual-Displays-on-your-RPi4).

 ## <a id="using_gentoo"></a>Using Gentoo

 The supplied image contains a fully-configured `~arm64` Gentoo system (*not* simply a [minimal install](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Media#Minimal_installation_CD) or [stage 3](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Media#What_are_stages_then.3F)), with a complete Portage tree already downloaded, so you can immediately perform `emerge` operations etc. Be aware that, as shipped, it uses **UK locale settings, keyboard mapping, timezone and WiFi regulatory domain**; however, these are easily changed if desired.
 See the Gentoo Handbook ([here](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Base#Timezone) and [here](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/System#Init_and_boot_configuration)) for details on the first three; to customize the WiFi regulatory domain, start the <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>RPi Config Tool</kbd> app, select the <kbd>WiFi</kbd> tab, choose your location from the drop-down, click <kbd>Save and Exit</kbd>, and reboot when prompted.